hazalsigic/challenge-first-week/README.md

 ## Usage

-Clients can use the website to see what the agency offering for their marketting needs.
+Clients can use the website to see what the agency is offering for their marketting needs.

 ## Credits